 In addition, a person who is experiencing homeless or who was formerly homeless is eligible to become a Member of the FMCoC in their individual capacity, even if they are not otherwise involved with an agency.

 Section 2.
 How to Become a Member.
 An eligible entity or person may become a Member of the FMCoC by filling out a membership application and paying financial dues.
 The Membership Application must include the name and contact information for the Voting Member and for the Alternate Member (if any).
-Members may not cast any votes and are bypassed for purposes of quorum until their application has been reviewed and approved by the FMCoC Secretary and/or Treasurer and they have been added to the CoC membership list for roll call.
-If there is an issue with the application or it is denied, tThe Secretary and/or Treasurer will ordinarily approve or deny each applicationnotify applicants of this within three weeks of receiving it, as well as the reason for the denial.
+Members may not cast any votes and are bypassed for purposes of quorum until their application has been reviewed the FMCoC Secretary and/or Treasurer and they have been added to the CoC membership list for roll call.
+If there is an issue with the application or it is denied, the Secretary and/or Treasurer will ordinarily notify applicants of thisas well as the reason for the denial.
 The Secretary and/or Treasurer may ask to see the proof of eligibility outlined in Section 1 above before enrolling a new Member.
 All potential CoC Members must agree to follow the CoC's Code of Conduct and Conflict of Interest policy outlined in Attachment B.